esitarz/docs-1/content/integration-services/authorizenet/prior-authorization-capture-transaction.md

 ---
-title: Authorizenet: Prior Authorization Capture Transaction
+title: Authorize.Net: Prior Authorization Capture Transaction
 date: 2018-04-16
-category:Authorizenet
+category: Authorize.Net
 ---

-##  __Prior Authorization Capture Transaction Overview
+##  Prior Authorization Capture Transaction Overview

 In the case that Authorize Only was previously used for a payment, Prior Authorization Capture Transaction can be used to actually capture the payment.
 This method will first capture the payment on Authorize.Net, then create an additional transaction on the previously created payment on OrderCloud.io.

 If the capture transaction is successful, but there is an error while creating the transaction on OrderCloud.io, the Authorize.Net transaction will be voided.

-##  __Prior Authorization Capture Transaction Request
+##  Prior Authorization Capture Transaction Request